 - Tree Removal

-- Trenching, Grading, or Auguring within critical root zone. *
+- Trenching, Grading, Auguring, or Boring within critical root zone*

-- Use of heavy equipment or trucks within critical root zone. *
+- Use of equipment or trucks within critical root zone*

-*Critical Root Zone: A protected circular area to remain undisturbed around a tree with a radius equal to 1.25 feet per inch of tree DBH measured at 4.5 feet above grade with the tree trunk at the center of the circle.
-The main structural and functional portion of the root system.
+*The critical root zone is the main structural and functional part of the root system.
+It is a protected circular area around a tree with a radius equal to 1.25 feet per inch of tree diameter (DBH) measured at 4.5 feet above grade with the tree trunk at the center of the circle.

 How do I get a tree impact permit?

 If your work is being reviewed by the City on a plan, tree impact permits will be given through the review process.
 If the work is not being reviewed on a plan, complete a request for a Tree Imacpt Permit: